pythonhealthdatascience/pydesrap_mms/docs/hsma_changes.md

 * Avoids initialising an empty dataframe.
 * Is consistent with how the patient-level results were also generated in the template.

-Also, some of the calculations have been performed directly during the `run_single()` method, instead of from a seperate method `calculate_run_results()`.
+Also, some of the calculations have been performed directly during the `run_single()` method, instead of from a separate method `calculate_run_results()`.
 This is to help simplify the code, as it makes clear how each metric was calculated in one place, rather than needing to refer elsewhere.

 ```
 run_results = {